Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 ```

 The first subgroup (with an `alt.number` of `0`) is the same as if using the conventional `fit()` routine.
-The objective value corresponds to train WRAcc for this subgroup and Hamming similarity for the subsequent subgroups.
+The objective value corresponds to train WRAcc for this subgroup and normalized Hamming similarity for the subsequent subgroups.
 You can see that the similarity of alternative subgroup descriptions to the original subgroup
 (`alt.hamming` and `alt.jaccard`) decreases over the number of alternatives (`alt.number`),
 as does the WRAcc on the training set and test set.